Average exchange rate of the euro 14 June 2023 | Info - Breaking Latest News

-The National Bank of Serbia has published the official middle exchange rate of the euro for Wednesday, June 14, 2023.
+The National Bank of Serbia has announced the official middle exchange rate of the euro for Thursday, June 15, 2023.

 (World)